waldirborbajr/kvstok/README.md

 KVStoK is an open source software built-in with the main aim of being a personal [KEY][VALUE] store, to keep system variables as parameters or passwords or anything else stored in a single place.

+With KVStoK you do not need to export a variable to use into your terminal routines and you can open a lot of terminals and you will always keep the content available to use.

 ### How to use

 #### Typing `full` command name